 - Have prospective members perform relay races with different challenges (leap frog, etc)

 Be creative.
-Use your intelligence not only to brainstorm activities that are fun and safe for new or prospective members, but think about the unique culture and aspects of your club, organization, or team.
+Use your intelligence not only to brainstorm activities that are fun and safe for new or prospective members, but to also think about the unique culture and aspects of your club, organization, or team that are central to your mission.

 What makes your organization special?
 How can you convey that to new or prospective members?
 How can you make your organization attractive to prospective members?